FStarLang/FStar/doc/book/under_the_hood/uth_smt.rst

 This quantifier has no explicit patterns, but Z3 picks the term ``(HasType @x0 Prims.nat)`` as the pattern for the ``forall`` quantifier.
-This means that it can instantiate the quantifier for active term of type ``nat``.
+This means that it can instantiate the quantifier for active terms of type ``nat``.
 But, a single instantiation of the quantifier, yields the existentially quantified formula.
-Existentials are immediately skolemized by Z3, i.e., the existentially bound variable is replaced by a fresh function symbol that depends on all the variables in scope.
+Existentials are immediately `skolemized
+<https://en.wikipedia.org/wiki/Skolem_normal_form>`_ by Z3, i.e., the
+existentially bound variable is replaced by a fresh function symbol that depends on all the variables in scope.
 So, a fresh term ``a`` corresponding ``@x1`` is introduced, and immediately, the conjunct ``HasType a Prims.nat`` becomes an active term and can be used to instantiate the outer universal quantifier again.
 This "matching loop" sends the solver into a long, fruitless search and the simple proof about ``factorial 3 == 6`` which previously succeeded in a few milliseconds, now fails.
 Here's are the query stats:

 .. code-block:: none